Tintin user guide

 You should give optimization options at least -O2, preferably -O3 or -fast.
 You can also try to use the -mavx option to the compiler to output AVX instructions, but please verify the results you obtain, as we found some additional problems with this option for some codes.

 - pgi - often generates somewhat slower code, but it is stable so often it is easier to obtain working code, even with quite advanced optimizations.
-You can use this compiler by doing

 The compiler executable is named pgcc for C, pgCC for C++, and pgfortran, pgf77, pgf90, or pgf95 for Fortran.